Why Do Cats Have Wet Noses?

 Cat noses are quite possibly one of the cutest traits of all.
 And while a dog’s nose is super

 boopable, a cat’s nose is something every cat lover admires.
-And that little perfect nose of theirs is surrounded with those twitchy whiskers to take things to the next level.
+And that little perfect nose of theirs is surrounded by those twitchy whiskers to take things to the next level.
 If you’ve ever wondered why it is that your cat has a wet nose, you’re not alone.
 Here I’ll break down for you the reasons why—and also give you some signs to watch for that can give you insight into their health.
 Just keep reading!

 why cats have wet noses